 “This rapid time to value benefits us by enabling us to serve all of our customers, including our franchise businesses, the retailers we work with, and the individual consumers who buy from us directly, quickly and efficiently every time.”

-Deposco’s Direct-to-Consumer fulfilment solutions will enable Dermalogica to optimise their warehouse and order management processes to capitalise on the growing market demand for brands to sell DTC while also enabling the company to deliver across other, more traditional channels.
+Deposco’s Direct-to-Consumer fulfilment solutions will enable Dermalogica to optimise its warehouse and OMS management processes to capitalise on the growing market demand for brands to sell DTC while also enabling the company to deliver across other, more traditional channels.